cwdeee/trust-network-guidelines/docs/materials.md

 ##### Word length (letters, phonemes, syllables)

 - There may be pragmatic reasons for excluding very long words (i.e., making sure they fit on the screen)
-- There may be physiological reasons for excluding very long words (i.e., making sure the word fits the size of the retina, thus restricting the need for eye movements; an Empirical length restriction estimate would be 7 or fewer letters; e.g., see [Kliegl et al., 2004](https://doi.org/10.1080/09541440340000213)
+- There may be physiological reasons for excluding very long words (i.e., making sure the word fits the size of the retina, thus restricting the need for eye movements; an Empirical length restriction estimate would be 7 or fewer letters (e.g., see [Kliegl et al., 2004](https://doi.org/10.1080/09541440340000213)).
 - One should be mindful that this may lead to a non-representative sample of words, such as a disproportionate exclusion of compound words and low-frequency words.
 - Furthermore, there is no agreed-upon cut-off at which one would exclude words.
 - Length covaries with many other variables, such as orthographic neighbourhood (long words have very few orthographic neighbours, if any).
 In selecting the length range, one should consider the extent to which length covaries with variables one is interested in.